What is the 10-Year Vision?

 Commercial revenues: collection of new commercial revenues (retail, filming, fibre optics) around SkyTrain infrastructure.

-The revenue from the changes funds about 5% of the Phase Two Plan, or an average of $43 million annually beginning in 2019.
+The revenue from these funding changes funds about 5% of the Phase Two Plan, or an average of $43 million annually beginning in 2019.

 How will the changes to existing funding sources affect me?

 The funding changes are intended to be modest and balanced across Metro Vancouver residents, affecting transit users, drivers, property owners and real estate developers:

 Transit fare increases: The Phase Two Plan originally contemplated increases in 2020 and 2021.
 Under an agreement with the Government of British Columbia in response to the COVID-19 pandemic, TransLink cancelled the fare increase planned for 2020 and has limited the 2021 fare increases.